 A VSWR between 1.5 and 4 is considered normal.
 Range is not reduced significantly and not enough energy is reflected back into the radio to harm it.
 But if the VSWR is higher than 4, and if the radio is outputting more than 25 W, the potential for damage can be too high.
-For this reason, the ADL Vantage Pro includes an antenna detection feature that automatically reduces the radio's output power to 25W if VSWR is measured to be > 4.
+For this reason, the ADL Vantage Pro includes an optional antenna detection feature that automatically reduces the radio's output power to 25W if VSWR is measured to be > 4.
 If the VSWR is measured to be > 6, the radio will reduce output power to 20W.
-And if the VSWR > 8, the radio will reduce output power to 20W.
-And if the VSWR > 8, the radio will reduce output power to 20W.
+And if the VSWR > 8, the radio will reduce output power to 2W.
 In each case, the user is warned to check the antenna.
-If you know that the antenna you are using is of the correct frequency band, e.g., 450-470 MHz, you do not need the antenna detection feature and should turn it off.
+If you know that the antenna you are using is of the correct frequency band, e.g., 450-470 MHz, you do not need the antenna detection feature and do not need to turn it on.
+To turn the feature on, connect the radio to ADLCONF, click the Advanced button on the Radio Link screen.

 The ADL Vantage and ADL Sentry radios do not output enough power to be damaged even if there is no antenna attached.
-They do not measure VSWR for this reason.
+They therefore do not measure VSWR.